Honda CB650R 0-60 Quater mile in 11.80 seconds

 Speed 6th Gear | 64.2 mph |

-It just does not have the power to do so but it seems that an aggressive dump/slip of the clutch has the TCS light on and the engine bogging down as if it has run out of fuel.
+The Honda CB650R just does not have the power to break traction but it seems that an aggressive dump/slip of the clutch has the TCS light on and the engine bogging down, as if it has run out of fuel.

-When the TCS is off, thanks to the Honda’s nice and light clutch that has a good feel, it is pretty easy to get the CB650R off of the line consistently where we managed a 0-60 mph time in only 3.39 seconds which is only 0.09 slower than the CBR650R.
+When the TCS is off, thanks to the Honda’s nice and light clutch that has a good feel, it is pretty easy to get the Honda CB650R off of the line consistently.

 Honda CB650R 0-60 mph in 3.39 seconds